 And so assessing whether yours is a good work-at-home personality is a first step in identifying and correcting your weaknesses.
 Develop a set of work-at-home ground rules that factor in your personality and family's needs.

 There are so many tools that can keep the telecommuter connected now.
 Tools such as the internet, computers, email and the phone are what make working from home possible for most of us.
 But these tools can actually hinder our time management efforts if not used effectively.

 Email management is perhaps one of the most important skills we can acquire because email can become a full-time job in itself if we let it.
 Tracking our time can lead to more efficiency by revealing our biggest time wasters.
-It can also help us determine which tools--which could range from free online applications to a new apps for your phone--can help us run our work and home lives more efficently.
+It can also help us determine which tools—which could range from free online applications to new apps for your phone—can help us run our work and home lives more efficiently.

 5 Ways to Take Control of Your Time When You Work at Home